 Does this Mean the Bubble Will Burst?

 The conventional wisdom is that it’s almost certain that Treasury yields will be higher three to five years from now than they are today.
-That is indeed the most likely scenario given that the Fed is indeed going to have to alter its approach at some point, but investors need to give careful consideration to two factors.
+That is indeed the most likely scenario, but investors need to give careful consideration to two factors.

 First, the increase in yields – if it occurs – is likely to occur over an extended period of time, rather than in a short, explosive move such as the bursting of the dot.com bubble.